BriceChivu/Products_damage_claims/README.md

 First, we will pull the data, clean it, and rearrange it.
 Afterwards, we will plot graphs using Tableau.

 ### 3. Data cleaning
+The Customer Service team is responsible of adding the news claims in an Excel file.
+We have access to 1 year of records.
 Let's first pull the data and clean it.
 ```ruby
 # Importing the usual stuff